brpandey/bowling-score/README.md

 ![Logo](https://raw.githubusercontent.com/brpandey/bowling-score/master/priv/images/score.jpg)

-Given a valid sequence of bowling game frame scores returns the game score
+Given a valid sequence of roll entries, returns the game score.
-NOTE: Doesn't do any validation of sequence, expects a valid sequence
+Doesn't do any validation of sequence, expects a valid sequence

 #### Run iex -S mix in the bowling directory
 #### See Examples